Kwasi Kwarteng: I told Liz Truss to slow down on economic agenda

 Using more than £70 billion of increased borrowing, he set out a package which included abolishing the top rate of income tax for the highest earners and axing the cap on bankers’ bonuses, on top of a massively expensive energy support package.

-The mini-budget triggered turbulence in the financial markets, sending the pound tumbling and forcing the Bank of England’s intervention.
+The mini-budget triggered turbulence in the financial markets, sending the pound tumbling, forcing the Bank of England’s intervention and pushing up mortgage rates.

+Two days later, Mr Kwarteng signalled more tax cuts were on the way, spooking markets further.

-Asked if he wanted to say sorry to the people facing extra costs in re-mortgaging, Mr Kwarteng said: “I don’t want to relive the past.”
+Asked repeatedly if he wanted to say sorry to the people facing extra costs in re-mortgaging, Mr Kwarteng refused, saying: “I don’t want to relive the past.”

 He added: “I do feel sorry, actually, for the people who are going through this difficult time in terms of re-mortgaging.